iuriguilherme/dip/README.md

 - PostgreSQL database (port 5432)
 - n8n server (port 5678)

+**Note**: Data is persisted in the `./instance/` directory:
+- `./instance/postgres_data/` - PostgreSQL database files
+- `./instance/n8n_data/` - n8n configuration and workflows

+This directory is excluded from version control (.gitignore) to keep your local data separate from the repository.

 ### 4. Access n8n

 Open your browser and navigate to: